 Find A Doctor Or Hospital In Your Network.

-If you’re having trouble taking your medications when you’re supposed to, figure out why.
-Here are a few of the common reasons:
+If you’re having trouble taking your medications as directed, figure out why.
+A few common reasons derail many folks.
+For example, you may be:

-What to do Blue Cross and Blue Shield of New Mexico started the Pharmacists Adding Value and Expertise® (PAVE®) program to help our members with medication education.
-Local pharmacists may engage with members to help them understand and manage their disease state.
-The pharmacist works with a member to come up with a tailored plan.
-In addition to education, this may include setting reminders on phones or using pillboxes to help organize medications and improve adherence.
+Blue Cross and Blue Shield of new Mexico created the Pharmacists Adding Value and Expertise® (PAVE®) program to help our members with medication education.
+Local pharmacists engage with members to help them understand and manage their disease state.
+The pharmacist works one-on-one with a member to come up with a tailored plan that’s right for them.
+In addition to education, help may include setting reminders on phones or using pillboxes to help organize medications and improve adherence.

 Your medications play a vital role in keeping you healthy.
 If you’re having a problem, talk to your doctor or pharmacist.

 Check out Living365® for resources to manage your health and convenient access to local pharmacists and dietitians.

 Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association